-The term Safe Condition is referenced throughout this manual.
-What this means is setting the machine in a state that makes it safe to load, service, maintain, or prepare for storage.
+Throughout this manual, we talk about a 'Safe Condition'.
+What this means is setting the machine in a state that makes it safe to service or repair.

-Complete the following to place the machine in a Safe Condition before performing any service, maintenance work, or storage preparation:
+Place the machine in a Safe Condition before performing any service, maintenance work or storage preparation by performing the following: